• Skip to primary navigation

 • ½ cup Water to blend the buckwheat seeds

-• 1 Tbsp Soy sauce -> gluten-free soy sauce alternatives
+• 1 Tbsp Soy sauce or tamari for gluten-free

 • ½ tsp Oregano